Rensselaerswyck: Founding the Manor

-Kiliaen van Rensselaer, a pearl and diamond merchant of Amsterdam, was one of the original directors of the West India Company and one of the first to take advantage of the new settlement charter.
+Kiliaen van Rensselaer, a pearl and diamond merchant of Amsterdam, was one of the original directors of the Dutch West India Company and one of the first to take advantage of the new settlement charter.
 On January 13, 1629, van Rensselaer sent notification to the Directors of the Company that he, in conjunction with fellow Company members Samuel Godyn and Samuel Blommaert, sent Gillis Houset and Jacob Jansz Cuyper to determine satisfactory locations for settlement.
 This took place even before the Charter of Freedoms and Exemptions was ratified, but was done in agreement with a draft of the Charter from March 28, 1628.
 On April 8, 1630, a representative for van Rensselaer purchased a large tract of land from its American Indian owners adjacent to Fort Orange, on the west side of the Hudson River.
-It extended from Beeren Island north to Smack's Island and extended "two day's journey into the interior."
+It extended from Beeren Island north to Smack's Island and extended "two days' journey into the interior."

 In the meantime, van Rensselaer made vigorous preparations to send out tenants.
 Early in the spring, several emigrants, with their farm implements and cattle, were sent out from the Netherlands under Wolfert Gerritson, who was designated the overseer of farms.
 These pioneers of the manor embarked at the island of Texel in the ship Eendragt, or Unity, under Captain John Brouwer.
 In a few weeks, they arrived at Fort Orange and began the development and settlement of the Manor of Rensselaerswyck.